hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 > WebAssembly describes a memory-safe, sandboxed execution environment

-Basically our wasm compiler is going to take the rust code, and compile it into a lower level, assembly like language, that the browser can execute.
+Okay, so WASM is lower level browser-speak.
+Our wasm compiler is going to take the rust code, and compile it into a lower level, assembly like language, that the browser can execute.
 It isn't that Javascript itself with execute it - our React app will **invoke** it and then the browser will execute it.

 ### Some resources I'm using